guoxuxu/guoxuxu.github.io/_pages/about.md

 under the supervision of Prof. <a href="http://www.boyangli.org/" style="color: #4ca772; text-decoration: none;">Boyang Albert Li</a>.
 I received my Ph.D. degree from NTU in 2023, where I was supervised by Prof. <a href="https://personal.ntu.edu.sg/han.yu/" style="color: #4ca772; text-decoration: none;">Han Yu</a>.

 > <span style="color:red"> *Notice* </span> I am looking for short-term research interns including summer interns and exchange students.
 Salaries will be provided.
-If you are interested, send me your CV to xu.guo@ntu.edu.sg
+> If you are interested, fill the application form <a href="https://forms.gle/tcRqNbnAdxmbksLL9" style="color: #FF0000; text-decoration: none;">here</a>.
+> Should you have any questions, please contact my email right at the left sidebar.

 Research
 ------